 A limited liability company (also known as a limited liability corporation, or just "LLC") is a structural organization that many businesses choose to use as it combines the simplicity of pass-through taxation with the limited liability that comes with corporations.
 Follow along as FindLaw takes you through some of the varying aspects of LLCs.
 For more information, see our Incorporation and Legal Structures page.

 The pass-through taxation works as though the profits and losses of the LLC pass directly through to the owners of the LLC.
 Unlike a corporation, an LLC is not a separate tax entity, meaning that the owners pay the taxes for the LLC.
-For example, if an owner of an LLC collected $40,000 as his share of an LLC's profits for a year, he would have to add that $40,000 onto his own personal tax statement.

-No, there are not a minimum number of people needed to form an LLC.
+No, there is not a minimum number of people needed to form an LLC.
 If you decide to form an LLC with yourself as the sole owner, however, you must be careful in your actions and documentation to keep your LLC from being considered a sole proprietorship.

 In most states, you will be able to form an LLC by following four (or fewer) simple steps.

 And is LLC uppercase or lowercase?
 Most states require that any registered LLC needs to include some form of "LLC" in its name.
 For example, under Virginia law, an LLC needs to contain "limited company," "limited liability company," or their abbreviations.
 States generally do not specify whether LLC needs to be capitalized.

 Although many states do not require every LLC to be run by an operating agreement, here are some reasons why having one is a great idea: